portsoc/hangman-in-branches/README.md

 All we care about at this stage is to have placeholders for different components of our game.
 Therefore we don't care about the **style of the page**.

-We also require the JavaScript (previously called `hangman.js`) to be linked to the HTML page.
+We also require our JS script (previously called `hangman.js`) to be linked to the HTML document.
 Ideally, we would like the script to perform some forms of basic DOM manipulation too.

 Before you start, make sure to check out the moodle resources, especially: